RLGoolsby/Memory-Layout-c7/README.md

 # Memory-Layout-c7

-Beginning layout of the memory game, creating a match pair.
+Beginning layout of the memory game, creating match pairs to win the game.